HelsinkiUniCollab/WeatherBasedRecommender/docs/git-workflow.md

 `$ git push origin <name-of-your-branch>`

-Publish a branch and open pull request early on - this helps to avoid merge conflicts.

 Add text "Closes" and the issue number at the beginning of your pull request comment.
-When a pull request is merged, issue is automatically closed.
-If there is no issue ready, create a task in the sprint backlog.

 `Closes #<issue-number>`

+When a pull request is merged, the issue is then automatically closed.
+Create a task in the sprint backlog, if you are missing a suitable issue.

-## Reviewing a pullrequest by another team member
+## When you review a pullrequest by another team member

 Always test the changes locally in our own environment before giving a review.

-Workflow for fetch the branch.

 `$ git fetch origin`